A geometric representative for the fundamental class in KK-duality of Smale spaces: Introduction

 Before explaining the theorem we present some context around $\KKt$-duality.
 This duality is a noncommutative generalisation of the classical Spanier-Whitehead duality which relates the homology of a complex with the cohomology of a dual complex.
-Following \cite{KS}, the separable $C^*$-algebras $A$ and $DA$ are $\KKt$-dual if there are duality classes $\mu \in \KKt_*(A \otimes DA,\mathbb C)$ and $\nu \in \KKt_*(\mathbb C,A \otimes DA)$ such that the Kasparov products of the classes give
+Following \cite{KS}, the separable $C^*$-algebras $A$ and $DA$ are $\KKt$-dual if there are duality classes $\mu \in \KKt_i(A \otimes DA,\mathbb C),\, \nu \in \KKt_i(\mathbb C,A \otimes DA)$ with Kasparov products

 Kasparov slant products with the duality classes produce isomorphisms between the $\Kt$-theory of $A$ and the $\Kt$-homology of the dual algebra $DA$, and vice versa.
 Further details appear in Subsection \ref{sec:SW-duality}. $\KKt$-duality was first introduced by Connes \cite{Connes} and Kasparov \cite{Kasparov2} as $\Kt$-theoretic Poincar{\'e} duality.
 As discussed in \cite{KP, KPW, KS} though, Poincar{\'e} duality relates the homology and cohomology of the same manifold given it is orientable, while the duality we consider here extends Spanier-Whitehead duality to the noncommutative framework.